 For the Oasis’ panel, Amazon added more LED backlights for a more uniform panel.
 As a result, you don’t get any light or dark patches even when the backlight is boosted to maximum.
-However, for some barmy reason Amazon has also removed the adaptive backlighting introduced for the Kindle Voyage, so you’ll need to manually adjust the Oasis’ brightness to suit your environment; the screen won’t automatically raise or lower the brightness for a comfortable read and maximum battery efficiency.
+You'll also find an adaptive light sensor on the Voyage and Oasis, so the screen brightness will automatically raise or lower depending on the environmental conditions.
+This helps to prevent battery wastage, while ensuring a comfortable read.

 Which Kindle should I buy 2017: Features

 Every Kindle here except for the most basic £60 model has the option of built-in 3G support, which allows you to download books even when you're not connected to WiFi.
 This feature costs a bit extra, although downloading books via 3G is completely free once you’ve paid that initial premium.
 Of course, finding free WiFi is pretty easy these days, so it’s not a necessary extra.